“Air-Mobile”

 And needing him, and, whoever is helping out, to quickly re-arm it, hot fuel it if needed, or check on quick Maintainance, or problems in a hurry, so the aircraft can get back on target.
 His, and the rest of the ground crew’s jobs started well before the warrant and officer pilots arrived.

 He has to see that all the repairs and maintenance were done in the evenings.
-Often he worked through the night to make sure the aircraft would be ready for flight at first light.
+Often, he worked through the night to make sure the aircraft would be ready for flight at first light.
 As the ship would undoubtedly be needed at all times to support the white and blue teams out in the woods with the bad guys, and in combat.

 This organization provided flexibility, fire support, rapid response, closer communications and, extreme mobility ideally suited for jungle warfare and destined D Troop to primarily offensive missions like scouts, reconnaissance rapid insertion, search and destroy, interdiction and, attack; but also search and rescue, medivac, resupply, night flare drops and recovery of downed aircraft.

 The Crew Chief wears standard jungle fatigues as he is not a part of the flight crew, but often the pilots wear fatigues as well.
-The rank of SP-4 could well be the result of a rank reduction for some behavior as normally the job would be filled by a sergeant on cobras.
+The rank of SP-4 could well be the result of a rank reduction for some behavior, as normally the job would be filled by a sergeant on a Cobra.
 Nonetheless, his flight crew values his abilities and wants him for the job.
 Jungle fatigue trousers and jungle boots would complete the outfit, along with an Army ball-cap, or M1 helmet when needed.

-“Fixed” 101 ABN (Air) Sgt.
+** 101 ABN (Air) Sgt.
 Class B, Khaki Uniform:

 With three and a half rows of decorations, notably the Silver Star, Purple-heart, Bronze-Star, and Air medal, multiple times, he has nothing to be ashamed of, one again he has done his duty, and the best he could, he tried to do the difference and felt strongly enough about it, that he came back.

 His country called out to him, and he went.
 He was bounced all over the place and did more flying than he ever asked for.
 And now he will be challenged to put it behind him when he comes home, but it likely will always be in the back of his mind.
 Other than his specific insignia, he looks like many of the soldiers flying home, Green Overseas Cap (Might work for someone “non-Airborne qualified” but now has an Airborne Cap.
-And khaki trousers, his boots polished has checked his weapon signed back in.
+And khaki trousers, his boots polished, had checked his weapon and signed back in.

 Staff Sergeant, 82nd Airborne (Air):